jentery/engl230v2/index.md

 *Wednesday, September 15th*

-* Review and comment on the lecture notes for "Why Media?" in Teams.
+* Review and comment on the lecture notes for "Why Media?" in Word 365.
 We'll be sure to answer your questions there.
 * Review Prompt 1 in Brightspace and share your questions or concerns with us.
 A response to Prompt 1 is due next week, by Friday, September 24th.
 * Expect a large group discussion about *THE M00D 0F THE M0MENT* and *Secrets Agent*.